Frederick Salomon: Biography

 Frederick Salomon was born to a Jewish family in Ströbeck near Halberstadt, Prussia.
 After attending a gymnasium, he became a government surveyor, later a lieutenant of artillery, and in 1848 a pupil in the Berlin School of Architecture.
 Soon afterward, he emigrated to the United States, where he settled in Manitowoc, Wisconsin, as a surveyor.
 For four years, he was county register of deeds, and 1857-1859 he was the chief engineer with the Manitowoc and Wisconsin Railroad.

 In 1861 he joined the Missouri 5th Infantry as captain under Gen. Franz Sigel and was present at Wilson's Creek.
 After three months of service, he was appointed colonel of the 9th Wisconsin Volunteer Infantry Regiment, and joined the "Indian Expedition" into Indian Territory (present day Oklahoma).
 He forcibly removed and arrested the commander of the expedition, Col. William Weer, due to drunkenness.

 Salomon was appointed a brigadier general of volunteers on July 18, 1862, to rank from July 16, 1862, which was the date of confirmation of his appointment by the United States Senate.
 On September 30, 1862, he made an unsuccessful attempt to capture Newtonia, Missouri, during the First Battle of Newtonia.
 He commanded a division under Benjamin M. Prentiss of the victorious Union troops at the Battle of Helena, Arkansas.
 He was mustered out of service on August 24, 1865.
-On January 13, 1866 President Andrew Johnson nominated Salomon for appointment to the grade of brevet major general of volunteers to rank from March 13, 1865 and the United States Senate confirmed the appointment on March 12, 1866.
+On January 13, 1866 President Andrew Johnson nominated Salomon for appointment to the grade of brevet major general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

-For several years, he was surveyor general of Utah Territory, where he died in Salt Lake City and was buried in Mount Olivet Cemetery there.
+For several years, he was surveyor general of Utah Territory, where he died in Salt Lake City on March 8, 1897, and was buried in Mount Olivet Cemetery there.
 His grave can be found in Section E, Lot 7, Grave 7.

 He was the brother of Edward Salomon, a Civil War-era governor of Wisconsin.
 Salomon was also the brother of Charles Eberhard Salomon, who became a brevet brigadier general in the Union Army.